TouK/nussknacker/README.md

 # Nussknacker

-Nussknacker lets you design, deploy and monitor real time decision algorithms using easy to use GUI.
+Nussknacker lets you design, deploy and monitor real time decision algorithms with easy to use GUI.

-For stateless use cases we provide lightweight, but scalable and performant engine deploying to Kubernetes, while for those needing more advanced, stateful scenarios we can leverage the power and reliability of [Apache Flink](https://flink.apache.org/) to make your processes fast and accurate.
+For stateless use cases we provide lightweight, but scalable and performant engine deploying to Kubernetes.
+When more advanced, stateful scenarios are needed we can leverage the power and reliability of [Apache Flink](https://flink.apache.org/) to make your processes fast and accurate.

 See [nussknacker.io](https://nussknacker.io) to learn more.